-If you take more than you should, talk to a doctor or go to a pharmacist for advice.
+Talk to a doctor or go to a pharmacist for advice.
 Take the medicine pack with you.

-If you forget to use Mafamoz
+If you forget to give Mafamoz

-It is very important that you take the full course.
-If you forget to take a dose, take it as soon as you remember - then continue as normal.
-Do not take a double dose to make up for a missed dose.
+It is very important that your child takes the full course.
+If you forget to give a dose, give it as soon as you remember - then continue as normal.
+Do not give a double dose to make up for a missed dose.